magnusoy/BalancingBeam/README.md

 Copy all of the content in the /libraries folder and move them over to your own Arduino libraries folder.
 This folder will often be in your Documents/Arduino folder.

-You will now be able to open and run the script.
+You will now be able to open and run the proejct.

 ### Usage

 Be sure your connections are connected right on the board and press Upload in Arduino IDE.
 Then open Serial Monitor and you will be presented with the following information:

+IR-Sensor connected at A1
+Servo connected at D9

+Be sure to change SERVO_LIMIT_LOW and SERVO_LIMIT_HIGH to your fitting.
+This is the limits for how far the servo can travel.

  #### If DEBUG is false:
   Open Serial Monitor and write any number